The Golden Girls: Writing and taping

 During season six, some uncertainty arose over whether Bea Arthur would commit to future seasons, or leave the show once her contract expired, to pursue other projects.
 Arthur felt the characters had been in every possible scenario, and wanted to end the series while it was still successful.
-Debbie Reynolds was brought on as a guest star in the season six episode "There Goes the Bride: Part 2" to test her chemistry with the other actresses as a possible replacement for Arthur, but producers decided that nobody could replicate the chemistry of the four original actresses.
-In any event, Arthur chose to commit to a seventh and final season.
+Debbie Reynolds was brought on as a guest star in the season six episode "There Goes the Bride: Part 2" to test her chemistry with the other actresses as a possible replacement for Arthur, but Arthur chose to commit to a seventh and final season.

 Exterior and interior sets

-The house's address was mentioned as being 6151 Richmond Street, Miami.
-The model used for exterior shots of the house from the third season through the end of the series was part of the backstage studio tour ride at Disney's Hollywood Studios.
-This façade, along with the Empty Nest house, sustained hurricane damage leading to Disney's 2003 decision to bulldoze the houses of "Residential Street" and construct its Lights, Motors, Action!: Extreme Stunt Show attraction, later replaced by Star Wars: Galaxy's Edge.
-The façade was based on a real house at 245 North Saltair Avenue in the Westgate Heights neighborhood of Los Angeles.
-Producers used this residence for exterior shots during the first two seasons.
-In 2020, owners marketed the property for $3 million.
+Blanche Devereaux's address was at 6151 Richmond Street in Miami, Florida.
+In reality, the exterior used for the first three and a half seasons of The Golden Girls was a residence at 245 North Saltair Avenue in Brentwood, California.
+In 1987, a front exterior replica was built in Bay Lake, Florida to be used for filming exterior shots for mid season three and onward.
+It was part of the backstage studio tour ride at Disney's Hollywood Studios.
+The structure was identical to the front of the North Saltair Avenue residence, with the exception of the immature landscaping.
+Over time it sustained hurricane damage (along with the Empty Nest home), leading to Disney's 2003 decision to bulldoze the houses of "Residential Street" and construct its Lights, Motors, Action!: Extreme Stunt Show attraction, later replaced by Star Wars: Galaxy's Edge.
+In 2020, owners of the original Brentwood home marketed the property for $3 million.

 The show's designer, Ed Stephenson, took inspiration from his time living in Florida to design a "Florida look" for The Golden Girls house set.
 The wooden accents, columns, and doors were painted to mimic bald cypress wood, popular in South Florida homes, with rattan furniture and tropical-printed upholstery chosen for the furniture.

 The kitchen set seen on The Golden Girls was originally used on an earlier Witt/Thomas/Harris series, It Takes Two, which aired on ABC from 1982 to 1983.
 However, the exterior backdrop seen through the kitchen window changed from the view of Chicago high-rises to palm trees and bushes for the Miami setting.
 Space was limited on the soundstage, so when the kitchen was off camera, it was usually detached from the rest of the set and the space used for something else.
 The doorway from the living room, with the alcove and baker's shelf just inside, was designed to give the illusion that the actors were walking into and out of the kitchen.